Calvinfr96/data-structures-and-algorithms/Interview_Preparation/big_o.md

 ```
     - F(4) --> f(3) + f(3) --> f(2) + f(2) + f(2) + f(2) --> (f(1) + f(0))*4.
 - Unlike logarithmic runtimes, the base of exponential runtimes is significant.
 For example, comparing 2^n and 8^n, 8^n can be written as 2^2n * 2^n, 2^2n is not a constant factor and cannot be ignored.
+- The runtime complexity of a recursive function with multiple branches is O(branches^depth), where branches is the number of times each recursive call branches.

 ## Special Case
 - Consider the runtime of the following function: